ris-public/wd-edit-fork-for-queue/README.md

 # wd-edit-fork-for-queue
 Fork of wikidata-edit for synchronous callbacks.
 This calls Proceed() with timeout of 1s, when the edit is successful.
 Useful for rate limiting.
-Under this, it is thr original README.
+Under this, it is the original README.

 # Wikidata Edit